 Technology That Prevents Vendor Fraud

 Vendor fraud is a serious threat to businesses of all sizes.
-From inflated invoices and phantom vendors to outright bribery, the potential losses can be devastating.
+From inflated invoices and phantom vendors to outright bribery, the potential losses can be devastating in many different ways.
 While vigilance and strong internal controls are crucial, leveraging the right back-office technology can significantly bolster your defenses.
 This post explores some key tech solutions that can help you detect and prevent vendor fraud.

 Automated Invoice Processing